Close Menu

 If you’re cooking something like chicken wings, make sure to flip them halfway through the process so they end up perfectly crispy on all sides.

-4. Don’t overload or layer
+4. Don’t layer or crowd the basket

 Remember, your air fryer is essentially a little oven.
 If you were cooking, let’s say, chicken breasts in a regular oven, you wouldn’t stack them on top of one another, would you?
 No, so it’s the same deal here.
 You’ll want to spread them out as best you can, and don’t overload the basket.
 And never, ever layer your chicken wings, tenders or anything of the sort.